 Student Signature: Date:

 Print Name:

-The Honor Pledge mu academic file. e signed by the first day of enrollment and will be kept in the student's
+The Honor Pledge must be signed by the first day of enreacademic file. ollment and will be kept in the student's

 MTSA, in compliance with the Violence Against Women Reauthorization Act, educates the students, faculty and staff of the dangers of violent acts.